pattonsgirl/Fall2021-CEG2350/Labs/Lab04/README.md

 ## Part 2 - .profile and PATH

+1. What is the value of the `PATH` environment variable?

-1. Read through your `~/.profile`.
+2. Read through your `~/.profile`.
 Determine where your binary files and scripts should go in order to be part of the PATH variable.
 Write the path.

-2. Make the folder required in the location required.
+3. Make the folder required in the location required.
 Write the command(s) used and the full path of the folder.

+4. Reload `~/.profile` either was `source` or by closing and opening the terminal.
+What is the value of the `PATH` environment variable?
+What was added now vs. in your answer to 1?

-3. In Lab 03, you wrote a script.
+5. In Lab 03, you wrote a script.
 Copy it into the folder.
 Write the command(s) used.

-4. Modify the permissions so that you can run your script on the command line from any location.
+6. Modify the permissions so that you can run your script on the command line from any location.
 Write the modifications needed.

-5. In terms of user, group, and other, explain who is allowed to run the script.
+7. In terms of user, group, and other, explain who is allowed to run the script.

 ## Part 3 - Parsing Data